SnootyMonkey/clj-json-ld/README.md

 The [JSON-LD Test Suite](http://json-ld.org/test-suite/) is used to verify [JSON-LD Processor conformance](http://json-ld.org/test-suite/reports/). clj-json-ld uses the JSON-LD Test Suite, as well as some additional tests.

-To run the tests you need to clone the [JSON-LD tests GitHub repository](https://github.com/json-ld/tests) as a peer directiory to this repository:
+To run the tests you need to clone the [JSON-LD tests GitHub repository](https://github.com/json-ld/tests) as a peer directory to this repository:

 ```console
 git clone https://github.com/json-ld/tests json-ld-tests